Ridham19/Forier/README.md

 ## Project Structure

-- **Fourier.py**: Contains the core logic for computing the Fourier series approximation and managing the graphical user interface using Tkinter.
+- **Fourier.py**: Contains the core logic for computing the Fourier series approximation and saves the graph as `output.jpeg`.
+- **window.py**: display output.jpeg in a window

 ## Libraries Used